MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 # Custom actions in Windows Terminal

 > [!IMPORTANT]
 > As of Windows Terminal version 1.4, the `keybindings` array has been renamed to `actions` inside the settings.json file.
+Support for the `keybindings` array still exists for backward compatibility, however automatic renaming of `keybindings` to `actions` is not yet supported.

 You can create custom actions inside Windows Terminal that give you control of how you interact with the terminal.
 These actions will automatically be added to the command palette.